 In Adaptation by Malinda Lo, sinister federal agents are spying on Reese, the main character.
 They kidnap her and take her to a secret government facility.
 Lampshaded- when her friend refers to them as Men In Black, Reese asks, "Isn't that a Will Smith Movie?

-Victor Charlie in Mr Blank is a Man in Black in service to the Little Green Men, though it's possible he has other more sinister motivations (how you can get more sinister than that is best left to the imagination).
+Victor Charlie in Mr Blank and its sequel is a Man in Black in service to the Little Green Men, though it's possible he has other more sinister motivations (how you can get more sinister than that is best left to the imagination).
 His brain has been repeatedly scrambled to the point that he can only communicated in pseudo-science words and outdated slang.

 In Monster Hunter International, the American's Monster Control Bureau uses intimidation and various kinds of underhanded acts to maintain the masquerade by silencing witnesses to supernatural creatures, often acting as if they're from other federal agencies to hide the existence of the MCB from the general public.